-This year, the FBAR deadline is April 17th (consistent with this year’s federal income tax due date), with an automatic extension to October 15th.
+The FBAR deadline is April 15th (consistent with this year’s federal income tax due date), with an automatic extension to October 15th.
 The FBAR is filed separately from the regular income tax return.

 17. You May Need to File FATCA Form 8938

 FATCA, Foreign Account Tax Compliance Act, is similar to FBAR in that it is intended to prevent US taxpayers from hiding money in offshore accounts and assets.
 Should the value of certain financial assets exceed the filing threshold (which varies by filing status and residency), Form 8938 should be filed.